 The table above confirms that the ET/RT ratio varies heavily based on resolution and bitrate.

-Tests on Interdigital cluster indicate that ECM LD-P ET/RT is roughly 60-70% that of LD-B and that ET/RT on different clusters have a similar order of magnitude.
+*Tests on Interdigital cluster indicate that ECM LD-P ET/RT is roughly 60-70% that of LD-B and that ET/RT on different clusters have a similar order of magnitude.

 There can be value at working on QPs that are adjusted to reflect industry practices.